Updated on September 6, 2022

 Limited Time Offers

-Some surgeries offer seemingly low prices on LASIK.
-Advertisements may suggest that you can have the surgery for hundreds of dollars rather than thousands.
-These prices typically do not reflect the full cost of care.
+Advertisements suggest you can have the surgery for hundreds of dollars rather than thousands.
+These prices typically do not reflect the total cost of care.

-These advertised prices may include the standalone surgery but usually not the cost of:
+These advertised prices may include the standalone surgery but usually not the cost of certain fees that add up, including:

 • Your preoperative screening exam